 Like I said, icky business.
 You just have to bear with it.

-How to Treat a Wet Cough with Herbs
+How to Get Rid of a Wet Cough – Fast!

 The best way to treat the “lung grunge” is by helping the wet cough become more productive.
-Promoting the flow of mucus will assist the body in clearing out the infection and shorten the duration of a chest cold.
+Promoting the flow of mucus will assist the body in clearing out the infection and shorten the duration of a chest cold – even a persistent wet cough!

 Some stimulating expectorants include: